chrislovecnm/chrislovecnm.com/_posts/2017-10-14-setup-google-cloud-to-serve-this-blog.md

 - Install [certbot](https://github.com/certbot/certbot), and there is a brew package.
 - Run `sudo certbot certonly --manual -d yoursite.com,www.yoursite.com`
-- Follow the instructions and upload the web pages to your site
+- Follow the instructions and upload the web pages to your site.
 - Configure the load balancer with the cert.pem, fullchain.pem, and privkey.pem

 certbot CLI options and the name of the files it creates have changed since the